ZephrFish/VPNConnectScript/README.md

      2. openvpn
      3. internet

-Mainly for Anonine VPN, in order to setup you need to make a directory: /usr/vpnconf or additionally edit the script to add to it.
+Mainly for OpenVPN setups, in order to setup you need to make a directory: /usr/vpnconf or additionally edit the script to add to it.

 You will also need to have a VPN otherwise this is pointless!